LegendOfMCPE/WorldEditArt/wiki/Editing.md

 ```

 #### `<from blocks ...>`
-This is a list of [block types](#block-types) separated by spaces.
-Weighting/frequency is not supported in this list.
+This is a list of [block types](#block-types) to change from, separated by spaces.
+Weighting/frequency is not supported
+in this list.

 #### `with`
 If there is more than one block type in `<from blocks>` or in `<to blocks>`, they must be separated by a